kubeflow/website/content/en/docs/gke/deploy/deploy-cli.md

    * You can choose any name you would like for the directory ${KFDIR}

-1. Change to the kubeflow directory
+1. Change to the Kubeflow directory

    ```
    cd ${KFDIR}